What’s the Difference?

 There are two types of Chinese soy sauce: dark and light.

-Chinese dark soy sauce is very deep in color with high viscosity, and it contains additives such as caramel coloring and monosodium glutamate (MSG).
-Chinese light soy sauce has a lighter color with lower viscosity.
+Dark Chinese soy sauce is very deep in color with high viscosity, and it contains additives such as caramel coloring and monosodium glutamate (MSG).
+Light Chinese soy sauce has a lighter color with lower viscosity.
 In general, this soy sauce contains MSG and other additives used to control its strong saltiness.

-Differences Between Kikkoman Soy Sauce and Chinese Soy Sauce
+Differences between Kikkoman Soy Sauce and Chinese Soy Sauce

-Chinese soy sauce undergoes very little fermentation; it has both weak aroma and flavor owing to the lack of this fermentation, and to cover these defects, MSG and other additives are used.
+Chinese soy sauce undergoes very little fermentation; it has both a weak aroma and flavor owing to the lack of this fermentation, and to cover these defects, MSG and other additives are used.

 Both of these products are called soy sauce—yet the two are completely different, not only in flavor and aroma, but also in terms of their ingredients and production processes.